21 Things to Stop Doing on Dating Apps in 2021

 I’d heard rumors that men would just open up Tinder or Bumble and swipe right on every single profile in the hopes of racking up some matches, but I didn’t believe it until one day at the gym when I watched in horror from my perch atop a stair climber while a guy pedaling along on a stationary bike did exactly that.
 Don’t do this.
 Best case scenario, you clutter up your match queue with a bunch of people you aren’t actually interested in.
 Otherwise, you’ll just end up feeling disappointed when, after all that swiping, you still only come up with one match.
 It’s a quick path to swipe fatigue and/or carpal tunnel.
 Slow down and swipe with intent.

-The 2010s were the decade of ghosting outrage.
-Let’s leave that behind in 2020.
+The advent of dating apps gave birth to a decade of ghosting outrage.
+Let’s leave that behind in 2021.
 Yes, it’s rude to just disappear on a person you’ve been seeing, but times have changed, and ghosting isn’t the egregious moral ill it once was.
 In fact, there are many situations in which ghosting is not only permissible, but in fact preferable.
 If you’ve been on a few dates with a person, yes, you should probably let them know if you’re no longer interested in continuing to see them.
 But if you never even took things off the app, no one owes you an explanation.
 In fact, no one owes you anything.
 Ghost and let ghost.

 Suggested for you